 6. Availability of Lands for Work, Etc.

 The lands upon which the Work is to be performed, rights of way and easement for access thereto and other lands designated for use by the contractor in performing the Work are identified in the contract documents.
 All additional lands and access thereto required for temporary construction facilities, construction equipment or storage of materials and equipment to be incorporated in the work are to be obtained and paid for by the Contractor.
-Easements for permanent structures or permanent changes in the existing facilities are to be obtained and paid for by the Municipality unless otherwise provided for in the contract documents.
+Easements for permanent structures or permanent changes to the existing facilities are to be obtained and paid for by the Municipality unless otherwise provided for in the contract documents.

 7. Familiarity with Laws, Ordinances and Regulations